Utah Weather

 Utahns know there is one constant about Utah weather.
 Change.
 If you don’t like the weather today, be patient.
 It’ll be different tomorrow.

 Or, just take a drive.
 It’ll be different up the road.
-Been that way ever since I moved here years ago.
+It's been that way ever since I moved here years ago.

 When it comes to discussions about Utah weather, variety is a keyword.
 The state’s weather is made up of micro-climates.

 There are micro-climates within the Salt Lake Valley!
 You can have a full-fledged blizzard or downpour in one part of the valley.
-And have the sun shining in another.
+The sun may be shining in another.

 You can get just about any kind of weather and climate you want in Utah.
 On any given day, the temperature can vary 50 degrees depending on which part of the state you’re in.